dongresource/UnityPackFF/README.md

 Do read the scripts in `bin` before executing them to make sure you understand what they do.
 Tweaking them yourself is to be considered part of standard usage.

-I have not tested any of this on Windows myself, though it *should* all work just fine.

-Dependencies can be installed using `pip`, as usual:
+UnityPackFF and its dependencies can be easily installed with `pip`.
+It is recommended to add the editable flag `-e`, more about this below.

 ```
-$ sudo pip3 install -r requirements.txt
+$ sudo pip install -e .
 ```

-The library itself can also be installed with `setup.py`, like most Python software.
+The library can also be installed with via setuptool's `setup.py`.
-The recommended approach is to install the library in ["Development Mode"](https://setuptools.readthedocs.io/en/latest/userguide/development_mode.html), like so:
+Again, the recommended approach is to keep the code editable by installing the library in ["Development Mode"](https://setuptools.readthedocs.io/en/latest/userguide/development_mode.html), like so:

 ```
+$ sudo pip install -r requirements.txt
-$ sudo python3 setup.py develop
+$ sudo python setup.py develop
 ```

-This places only a reference into your system's package directory as opposed to copying the entire library into a directory that isn't user-writable.
+Installing in editable/development mode places only a reference into your system's package directory as opposed to copying the entire library into a directory that isn't user-writable.
 This way you can keep modifying the code in your repository directory without having to reinstall the entire thing after every change.

-Note that this doesn't seem to work on Windows if Python was installed from the Microsoft Store.
+Note that the setuptools method does not work on Windows if Python is installed from the Microsoft Store - it is recommended to install purely with pip in this case.

-Another option is to just set the `PYTHONPATH` environment variable to this directory.
+Another option is to just set the `PYTHONPATH` environment variable to the directory of the repository.

 Current features: